 What is the Average Cost of an Accident?

-For example, your auto liability insurance covers you up to $300,000 of damage, and your total personal assets exceed $2 million.
+For example, suppose your auto liability insurance covers you up to $300,000 of damage, and your total personal assets exceed $1 million.
 That level of liability coverage will protect you from most accidents.
-However, your assets make you a target for a lawsuit from a victim seeking a higher amount; and you stand to lose a lot if a court decides you're responsible for more damage than your insurance policy covers.
+However, your assets make you a target for a lawsuit from a victim seeking a higher amount, since you have a greater ability to pay a liability claim than a typical person.
+And you stand to lose a lot if a court decides you're responsible for more damage than your insurance policy covers.
 An umbrella policy that covers up to $2 million in coverage, for all perils, would provide significantly greater financial protection and reduce the likelihood that you lose your assets.

 Other Types of Coverage

 Bodily injury and property liability insurance cover any damage you do to other people and their property—and umbrella coverage can offer further protection.
 However, these insurance types won't cover your own expenses after an accident.
 Aside from increasing your liability insurance limits, you can also purchase other types of auto insurance coverage, which can provide valuable protection that wouldn't normally be included as part of your state's minimum requirements.

 - Collision insurance: covers the damage you do to your own vehicle in an accident.
 Comprehensive insurance: covers damage to your car from non-collision events, such as flooding, hail or theft.